anaconda/anaconda-client/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Bistar Client's documentation!
+Welcome to Bistar's documentation!
 =========================================

-Binstar is a package management tool.
+Binstar is a package management that will maintain up to date mirrors of public package hosts (conda, pypi, ruby gem's, etc.)

 Site Documentation